jupyter/nbgrader/nbgrader/docs/source/configuration/jupyterhub_config.rst

 Example Use Case: Multiple Classes
 ----------------------------------

-As in the case of multiple graders for a single class, if you have multiple classes on the same JupyterHub instance, then you will need to create multiple services (one for each course) and corresponding accounts for each service.
+As in the case of multiple graders for a single class, if you have multiple classes on the same JupyterHub instance, then you will need to create multiple services (one for each course) and corresponding accounts for each service (with the nbgrader extensions enabled, see :doc:`/user_guide/installation`).
 For example, you could have users ``grader-course101`` and ``grader-course123``.
-Your JupyterHub config would then look something like this:
+Your JupyterHub config would then look something like
+this:

 .. code:: python